coderefinery/ase-workshop-2019/ase-talk.md

 * Loosely coupled code is easier to test
 * Encapsulated code is easier to extend
 * Assertive code makes software more modular
-* Nonredundant code reduces maintainance issues
+* Non-redundant code reduces maintenance issues

 ---
 # Quality Code is Cohesive